hytechclub/cs-201/Walkthroughs/Part4PlayerProjectiles.md

 ### Conditional Firing
 Next, update the code so that a projectile can only fire if the player is not cooling down.

-1. In the body of the `Update` method, find the `if` statement checking if Space is pressed
+1. In the body of the `HandleInput` method, find the `if` statement checking if Space is pressed
 1. Update the condition so that it checks for BOTH the key press, AND whether the projectile timer is not currently active:
     ```cs
     if (!projectileTimerActive && currentKeyboardState.IsKeyDown(Keys.Space))